 Accordion

 This laboratory course covers the basic mathematical principles used in the physical sciences with an emphasis on their applications in modern atomic theory, chemical composition, chemical reactions, and the behavior of gases.
 Emphasis is placed on inquiry-based learning with a sequence of laboratory experiments designed to enhance understanding of key concepts.
-Students will become proficient with common laboratory techniques including computer-based data acquisition, analysis and report writing.
+Students become proficient with common laboratory techniques including computer-based data acquisition, analysis and report writing.

 This mathematically rigorous course covers all the major chemical concepts.
 Laboratory work emphasizes quantitative techniques and relies heavily on calculator and computer-based technology.
 Problem solving and critical thinking skills will be challenged.
 The most successful students in this course tend to possess very solid algebra skills.